simoneferrero/sf-minis-blog/content/blog/sir-alric-farrow/index.md

 ---

-As for Sir Alric, I initially debated whether to try a NMM approach over his entire armor.
+As for Sir Alric, I initially debated whether to try a Non-Metallic Metal approach over his entire armor.
 I have very, **VERY** little experience with NMM and I thought I would have to start at some point... but the thought of spending all that time on basically 80% of this miniature always put me off.
 To be clear, this is not a terrible sculpt!
 I think some circumstances just make it less appealing to me, but I can see how it can be quite fun to try that approach if you already know what you are doing.
 But I don't really, and I honestly wanted something done quickly, so I decided to try my new Vallejo metallics and boy, did they come through!

 Let's start from the beginning: I primed the mini white, because I felt that having zenithal highlights would not really be too beneficial with metallics.
 It was a good choice as I basically had to just lay 1 or 2 layers to get the colour I wanted.